 And because you are forced to close every credit card account, you won’t have credit cards available for emergency expenses.

-Once you’ve settled on the method of credit card debt consolidation that’s right for you, it’s a great idea to go into it with a plan.
+Once you’ve settled on the way you would like to consolidate credit card debt , it’s a great idea to go into it with a plan.
 Set attainable goals, like “I’ll be debt free by ___,” and stay on top of your payments.

 Just because there’s no magic formula to make your debt disappear doesn’t mean there aren’t plenty of smart strategies for tackling it head-on.

-It’s never too late to learn, and it’s never too late to start getting out of debt.
+It’s never too late to learn, and it’s never too late to start getting out of debt with a debt payment plan.